From Shetland to the Azores: a practical guide to Europe’s new spaceports

 Official site: (no dedicated official project site at this stage)

-Western cliffs of El Hierro facing the Atlantic.
-The island has been studied as a potential site for a small launch center
+El Hierro Western cliffs of El Hierro facing the Atlantic.
+The island has been studied as a potential site for a small launch centre

 Photo: Eckhard Pecher, CC BY 2.5 via Wikimedia Commons